pydemull/EPLPA/README.md

 used for a scientific publication.
-Because the pipeline will process 98 accelerometer data files with 15-s epochs and will also generate high resolution figures related to each accelerometer data file, running the pipeline will take a lot of time, likely more than an hour and a half.
+Because the pipeline will process 98 accelerometer data files with 15-s epochs and will also generate high resolution figures related to each accelerometer data file, running the pipeline will take a lot of time, likely more than an hour.

 While the pipeline is running, the list of the objects that are created is shown in the Console.
 Once the analytical pipeline has finished, you